Terms of Service

 15.6.
 Each of Provider and Customer will be entitled to get a copy of non-privileged relevant documents in the possession or control of the other and to take a reasonable number of depositions.
 All such discovery will be in accordance with procedures approved by the arbitrator.
 This section does not alter in any way the statute of limitations that would apply to any claims or counterclaims asserted by either party.

 15.7.
-The arbitrator’s award will be based on the evidence admitted and the substantive law of Hong Kong, as applicable, and will contain an award for each issue and counterclaim.
+The arbitrator’s award will be based on the evidence admitted and the substantive law of Singapore, as applicable, and will contain an award for each issue and counterclaim.
 The award will provide in writing the factual findings and legal reasoning for such award.
 The arbitrator will not be entitled to modify these Terms.

 15.8.
 Except as provided in the Federal Arbitration Act of the United States, the arbitration award will be final and binding on the parties.
 Judgment may be entered in any court of competent jurisdiction.